zenith391/lukyt/README.md

 # Lukyt
 Lukyt is a JVM made in Lua supporting Java 1.2.
-It's main advantage is to currently have a very small startup time and overhead.
+It's main advantage is to currently have a very small startup time and use way much less memory.

 [Roadmap](https://github.com/zenith391/lukyt/projects/1)